Thomas Strobl: Baden-Württemberg's State Minister of the Interior, 2016–present

 Ahead of the 2016 state elections, Strobl lost against Guido Wolf in a party-wide vote on who should run for the office of Minister-President of Baden-Württemberg.
+Strobl did not run for a state parliament seat in 2016.

 After the elections, Strobl – alongside Guido Wolf – led the exploratory talks with the Alliance '90/The Greens party of Minister-President Winfried Kretschmann before starting formal coalition talks.
 Since May 2016, he has been serving as Deputy Minister-President and State Minister of the Interior, Digitisation and Migration in a coalition government of Greens and Christian Democrats in Baden-Württemberg (Cabinet Kretschmann II).
 As one of Baden-Württemberg's representatives at the Bundesrat, Strobl is a member of the Committee on Internal Affairs and of the German delegation to the NATO Parliamentary Assembly.

 In the – unsuccessful – negotiations to form a coalition government with the Christian Social Union in Bavaria (CSU), the Free Democratic Party (FDP) and the Green Party following the 2017 national elections, Strobl was part of the 19-member delegation of the CDU.

 Following his party's result in the 2019 European elections, Strobl announced his intention to not lead the CDU campaign to unseat incumbent Minister-President Kretschmann in Baden-Württemberg's 2021 state elections; instead, Susanne Eisenmann was nominated as Kretschmann's challenger in the 2021 Baden-Württemberg state election.
-In late 2019, he also announced his candidacy for a seat in the state parliament, but eventually trailed behind his rival of the Green Party.
+In late 2019, he also announced his candidacy in Landtagswahlkreis Heilbronn for a seat in the state parliament.
+Both Eisenmann and Strobl, who in 2016 were appointed ministers without having run for parliament seats, failed to get elected to the parliament in 2021.
+While Eisenmann resigned from politics, Strobl remained minister.

-Following the CDU's performance in the 2021 state elections, Strobl only received 66.5 percent of his party delegates’ votes in his re-election as chair.
+Following the CDU's and his own performance in the 2021 state elections, Strobl only received 66.5 percent of his party delegates’ votes in his re-election as chair.
+The new state level CDU leader is Manuel Hagel.